-You may choose to walk away or proceed with extreme caution if there is any legal action taken against the building.
+You may choose to walk away or proceed with extreme caution if any legal action is taken against the building.
 If it’s between the shareholders and the building, things can get highly expensive and unpleasant for all the owners.
 While larger buildings can often blunt the impact of delinquencies and litigation on their budget, smaller buildings usually can’t.
-It can result in everyone’s monthly, common charges going up.
+In addition, it can result in everyone’s monthly, common charges going up.

 Unit ownership percentage: Primary User vs. Investors?Unit ownership percentage: Primary User vs. Investors?

 What percentage of the units are owner-occupied, and what percentage are owned by investors and rented out to tenants?
 Generally, buildings with a higher percentage of owner-occupants are more marketable when reselling the property.

 What are the House Rules/ByLaws?What are the House Rules/ByLaws?

 Ask for a copy of the house rules and bylaws; if possible, review them with your buyer’s broker and attorney.
 Be aware of any grandfather clauses that govern the property.
-You may find that residents who bought the property after a certain date can’t rent out their unit, while those who bought earlier can, for example.
+For example, you may find that residents who bought the property after a certain date can’t rent out their unit, while those who bought earlier can, for example.

 How are the building financials?How are the building financials?

 Ask for a copy of the building’s financials.
-How much money does the association or board keep in reserve, and how is it invested?
+For example, how much money does the association or board keep in reserve, and how is it invested?

 Are there any current or future assessments?Are there any current or future assessments?